linkmalloc/proudbisayabai.ph/_posts/2026-06-04-retired-cebu-vet-official-questions-continued-use-of-her-name-in-records.md

 author: LLP
 author2: ''
 layout: post
-title: 'Retired Cebu vet official questions continued use of her name in records '
+title: 'Retired City vet questions continued use of her name in records '
 description: >-
   A public exchange between a former and current official of the Cebu City Department of Veterinary Medicine and Fisheries (DVMF) has exposed the